SkafteNicki/ku_devops/experiment_tracking/README.md

     )
     ```

-8. Wandb have a nice integration with *scikit-learn* which can be very useful, so lets integrate that into our script
+8. Wandb has a nice integration with *scikit-learn* which can be very useful, so let's integrate that into our script
     for help look at this [guide](https://docs.wandb.ai/guides/integrations/scikit) and this
     [notebook](https://colab.research.google.com/github/wandb/examples/blob/master/colabs/scikit/Simple_Scikit_Integration.ipynb#scrollTo=ojLgOTVLEIxc)
     .
 Add the following code at the end of the script: